-To establish whether the applicant received any insurance proceeds and/or any payment (1) from FEMA (or other agency) in connection with any damage to the property to be rehabilitated during the 2 year period preceding the date of the application for assistance under this program, and by the rehabilitation process.
-Satisfactory Compliance:

-(2) To assure that all payments received by the applicant are used towards the cost of rehabilitating the property provided that such payments are for items being addressed

-When a determination is reached by means of documentation submitted by the applicant (1) (e.g. affidavits, claim forms) or obtained by HCD that the applicant did not receive any insurance proceeds and/or any payment from FEMA (or other agency), or when such determination is reached as to the amount received by the applicant, during the 2 year period preceding the date of the application for assistance under this program, for items being addressed by the rehabilitation process, and process are contributed by the applicant to the project at the closing.
+- (1) To establish whether the applicant received any insurance proceeds and/or any payment from FEMA (or other agency) in connection with any damage to the property to be rehabilitated during the 2 year period preceding the date of the application for assistance under this program, and - (2) To assure that all payments received by the applicant are used towards the cost of rehabilitating the property provided that such payments are for items being addressed by the rehabilitation process. - b.
+Satisfactory Compliance: - (1) When a determination is reached by means of documentation submitted by the applicant (e.g. affidavits, claim forms) or obtained by HCD that the applicant did not receive any insurance proceeds and/or any payment from FEMA (or other agency), or when such determination is reached as to the amount received by the applicant, during the 2 year period preceding the date of the application for assistance under this program, for items being addressed by the rehabilitation process, and - (2) All amounts received by the applicant for items being addressed by the rehabilitation process are contributed by the applicant to the project at the closing. - C.